African Violet (Saintpaulia ionantha) Indoor Care, Propagation, Problems and Solutions

 Pot the offshoot in moist, free-draining soil and cover the set up with clear plastic to create a greenhouse effect.

-Place the set up in a warm brightly-lit place and maintain the soil moist until the new African Violet plant is well established.
+Place the set up in a warm, well-lit place and maintain the soil moist until the new African Violet plant is well established.

 Occasionally open the plastic cover to allow air circulation and to prevent water condensation.